 How to identify TruSense alarms & receive a free replacement

 This recall is for consumers who purchased TruSense alarms between May 2019 and September 2020.
 For our customers with impacted products, our goal is to make this as simple as possible.
-We have available detailed instructions on how to identify affected alarms and receive replacement alarm(s) free of charge, how to properly dispose of an affected alarm(s) once the replacement is received, as well as other information on our dedicated website.
+We have available detailed instructions on how to identify affected alarms and receive replacement alarm(s) free of charge, how to properly dispose of an affected alarm(s) once the replacement is received, as well as other information.

 Affected Models - Only those with "TRUSENSE" and/or "AMBER = FAULT"